IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 # Writing a Neural Network from Scratch in J for Fun

 I have been thinking a lot about neural networks recently, so I decided why not make my own in J?
-The vast majority of neural network &mdash; and machine learning in general &mdash; code that I interact with is written in Python (by which I mean C or C++ with a Python frontend).
+The vast majority of neural network&mdash;and machine learning in general&mdash;code that I interact with is written in Python (by which I mean C or C++ with a Python frontend).
 This hides a lot of the complexity of the implementation to allow the end user to focus on the higher-level aspects of training one.

 However, theoretically, a simple neural network shouldn&rsquo;t be too hard to implement manually.
-The majority of the operations are effectively array and matrix operations &mdash; a task J should be well-suited for.
+The majority of the operations are effectively array and matrix operations&mdash;a task J should be well-suited for.

 So why not do it?